LilaShiba/9th_grade_boot_camp/README.md

 - This [source](https://automatetheboringstuff.com/chapter0/) will be the greatest help for this unit

 **Language**:
-Python will be used for the following reasons:
+Python is the recommended language for the following reasons:
 - [reason one](https://stackoverflow.blog/2017/09/14/python-growing-quickly/)
 - [reason two](https://stackoverflow.blog/2017/09/06/incredible-growth-python/).